Professional Development Workshops

 Description

-This workshop will cover policy changes to the HSE exams in Massachusetts and compare the GED and HiSET exams.
-The workshop will also include strategies to help students pass the exams with higher scores.
+This workshop will discuss policy changes to the HSE Exams in Massachusetts and compare the GED and HiSET Exams.
+Attendees will also leave with strategies to help your students pass the exams with higher scores.

 OCTOBER